Exploring the Role of Self Schema in Identity Formation

 Because we act on scrips that support our schemas, the results force situations to conform to our beliefs.
 Our tainted realties are supported by experience, even when the data would suggest otherwise.
 Over and over again life supports our self schemas, whether we believe ourselves to be smart or stupid, socially adept or awkward.

 In junior high, I held the belief I was stupid.
 The reality was I was just a poor student, not dedicating sufficient time to succeed in school.
 In preparation for high school placement in math, we took a math aptitude test.
 Surprisingly, I outscored the best student in the class.
 My old school teacher, also surprised by my performance, reminded me that these scores mean very little and suggested I sign-up for what she referred to as “bone-head” math.
+Her comments along with my personal beliefs about my intelligence supported my self-schema about my intelligence.

 My history of poor grades, perhaps strongly influenced by my self schema (I’m stupid), also impacted my teachers schema of me.
 When evidence arose that conflicted with the schemas, everybody, including myself, was quick to explain away the oddity, and keep self limiting schemas alive.
 It took several more years before I discovered that the junior high math aptitude test did what it was suppose to do.
 Identified a personal strength.